DavidJCobb/pokeemerald-savedata-codegen/codegen-main/codegen-main/tests/h/sector-serialize/README.md

-# Last failed codegen
+# Codegen for bitpacked savedata
-This report describes the last failed attempt at code generation.
+This report describes the last successful attempt at code generation.

+In vanilla `pokeemerald`, the `SaveBlock1` (world state) and `SaveBlock2` (character state) structs consume 99% of the space allotted to them in flash memory (savedata).
+This is because they are blindly `memcpy`'d from RAM.
+A bitpacked format would consume substantially less space; however, maintaining the code to bitpack these structs would be prohibitively difficult by hand because savedata is split into ~4KiB strips ("sectors").
+Instead, we use custom code generation to produce the serialization code, minding sector boundaries.

 ## Overall stats
 19664 bytes in RAM / 19840 bytes available across 5 sectors (99% space usage)